drichardson/UnrealEngineExamples/AudioUE5/README.md

 # Audio example for UE5

-Demonstration of of the Metasound feature added in UE5.
+Demonstration of the Metasound feature added in UE5.
 Includes:

 - Exploration of Metasounds, starting with a A440 generator
 - Procedurally generated wind sound